sensoworks/docs/docs/edge/fog-getting-started-guide.md

 - Save the aggregated data in a CSV and a JSON file
 - Call the Sensoworks platform via HTTP

-# Steps
+# Getting started guide - Steps

 {: .warning }
 > **WARNING**: If you have not installed the Fog gateway yet, please install it following the instructions here: [**Edge installation**](./edge-installation.md).
+> This guide has been prepared for a local installation of the **Pure Python** version of the Fog gateway.
+> If you installed other versions of the gateway, the procedure may be slightly different.

 ## Pre-requisites

 {: .note }
 > **NOTE**: Depending on which version of the Sensoworks Fog component you installed, some requirement may already be met.
-> This guide has been prepared for a local installation of the **Pure Python** version of the Fog gateway.
-> If you installed other versions of the gateway, the procedure may be slightly different.

 - Install an MQTT client browser, such as for example [MQTT X](https://mqttx.app/)
   - **NOTE**: This app is needed only if you want to directly monitor the MQTT server